342nd Fighter-Day Wing: History

-The 342 FDW's mission was officially that of a fully functional fighter-day wing.
-In reality, the efforts and activities of the 342 FDW were directed to reach operational capabilities by overcoming the problems and obstacles inherent in the activation of a new fighter wing on a base still largely under construction.
-Close liaison was maintained between units at Shaw AFB, SC for many activities.
-There were regularly scheduled truck convoys between Shaw and Myrtle Beach during the Wing's development.
+The wing's mission was officially that of a fighter-day wing with two assigned groups.
+In reality, wing efforts and activities were focused on reaching operational capability by overcoming the problems inherent in the activation of a new fighter wing on a base still largely under construction.
+Close liaison was maintained between units at Shaw Air Force Base, South Carolina for many activities.
+There were regularly scheduled truck convoys between Shaw and Myrtle Beach during the wing's development.
+For this reason, none of the wing's tactical units reached operational status before it was inactivated.